0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Cascade/Cascade.md

 4. **Initialization Vector (IV):** `1tdyjCbY1Ix49842`
 5. **Mode:** CBC

-only the key is left to be able to decrypt the `ArkSvc` password found in the DB.
+We need just the key to be able to decrypt the `ArkSvc` password found in the DB.
 Or so we hope :D

 We find the key in the `.exe` code